WebAssembly/spec/spectec/test-prose/TEST.md

   - mt is valid.

 Elemmode_ok
-- the elemmode elemmode_u0 is valid with the reference type rt if:
+- elemmode_u0 is valid with the reference type rt if:
   - Either:
     - elemmode_u0 is (ACTIVE x expr).
     - the table type C.TABLES[x] is defined in the context.